dtcenter/MET/met/docs/Users_Guide/config_options.rst

       the user has already determined to be 2.5 outside of MET.

-    * "==FBIAS" for a user-specified frequency bias value. automatically de-bias the data.
-This option must be used in conjunction with a simple threshold in the other field.
-For example, when "obs.cat_thresh = >5.0" and "fcst.cat_thresh = ==FBIAS1;", MET applies the >5.0 threshold to the observations and then chooses a
+    * "==FBIAS" for a user-specified frequency bias value. e.g. "==FBIAS1" to automatically de-bias the data, "==FBIAS0.9" to select a low-bias threshold, or "==FBIAS1.1" to select a high-bias threshold.
+      This option must be used in
+      conjunction with a simple threshold in the other field.
+For example, when "obs.cat_thresh = >5.0" and "fcst.cat_thresh = ==FBIAS1;",
+      MET applies the >5.0 threshold to the observations and then chooses a